Kozubowicz/JavaScriptSite/public/Projects/Project 9.2 exchange rates charts/README.md

-Web application drawing exchange rates chart  defoulty from 3last  months with posiblity to change date rates.
-Application downloading from NBP api exchange rates of chosen from list currency which is filled with currency code on beginning of working application.
+Web application drawing exchange rates chart from 3 last months with posiblity to change date rates.
+Application downloads from NBP api exchange rates of chosen from currency list which is filled with currency code in the beginning of working application.